michalsh1/Rabies-baits-project/README.md

 <br>

-## Work process: airborne scatterring data
+## Work process: airborne scatterring routes
 Most of the work was on cleaning airborne routes and generating a main data base with all data in the same format.

 <br>